MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sensitivity-labels.md

 ### Sensitivity labels in the Microsoft Teams admin center

 You can set sensitivity labels when you create or edit a team in the Microsoft Teams admin center.
-Sensitivity labels are also visible in team properties and in the **Sensitivity** column on the Manage teams page of the Microsoft Teams admin center.
+Sensitivity labels are also visible in team properties and in the **Classification** column on the Manage teams page of the Microsoft Teams admin center.

 ## Known issues